-As mentioned in the introduction, the original intent of the separate website was to document my experiences with the owls of this park.
+As mentioned on the page for Stanley Park, there was once a separate website to document my experiences with the owls of that park.
 That was over ambitious and I only created a few pages for the original site (despite having more extensive records).
-In merging the content of that site to this section of my photography site I did not want to lose what pages I had yet do not have the time to expand with further data.
-So the compromise is to copy the old data (almost) as-is to this page.
+In merging the content of that site to of my photography site I did not want to lose what pages I had yet do not have the time to expand with further data.
+So the compromise was to copy the old data (almost) as-is to this page.

 Only three years have any remaining content - 1996, 1997 and 2009.
 Just summary information for the first two years, with more information for 2009 but cut short just as things got interesting!
 2009 was also a year that I saw both Great Horned and Saw-whet owls in addition to the usual Barred.